 Paul starts his second missionary journey, with fellow evangelist Silas, from his hometown of Tarsus.
 They travel west to the regions of Galatia and Phrygia spreading the gospel.
 Along the way they meet Timothy, who will eventually become Paul's most trusted friend.
 The three men continue to travel west to Antioch in Pisidia.
 The group then wants to continue westward to spread the truth in the area around Asia proper but is hindered (Acts 16:6).

 Stopped from preaching in the western part of Asia Minor, Paul and company travel northwest to the province of Mysia.
-The group then seeks to go in a north-easterly direction toward the province of Bithynia but again have their plans thwarted (verse 7).
+The group then seeks to go in a north-easterly direction toward the province of Bithynia but again have their plans thwarted (Acts 16;7).
 Perplexed at what to do next, the group makes their way to the port city of Troas.
-It is there that Paul sees a vision of where he is needed the most (verses 8 - 12).
+It is there that the apostle sees a vision of where he is needed the most (verses 8 - 12).

 Acts 9 records the calling of Saul of Tarsus by the risen Jesus Christ.
 Saul, a zealous Pharisee who had been persecuting Christians in Jerusalem, was on the road to Damascus with letters from the high priest authorizing him to arrest the disciples of Jesus and bring them to Jerusalem to stand trial before the Sanhedrin.
 At this point in Saul's crusade to stamp out the Christian faith, Jesus spoke to him from the midst of a blinding light that was meant to ultimately cause Saul to repent of his many sins (Acts 9:5 -6).

-The burden Paul would have to bear was the trials, troubles and tribulations he would have to experience as one of God's chosen vessels to fulfill his will (Acts 9:16).
+The burden Saul would have to bear was the trials, troubles and tribulations he would have to experience as one of God's chosen vessels to fulfill his will (Acts 9:16).